daisynyj/DataIntensive/project0.md

 https://docs.arangodb.com/Transactions/Limitations.html

 Attivio
-Active intelligence engine provides power innovation across the enterprise with the Big Data Search and Dexterity platform that°Øs built for change.
+Active intelligence engine provides power innovation across the enterprise with the Big Data Search and Dexterity platform that‚Äôs built for change.
 Strengths:
 Immediate Visibility Into All Information and universal contextual enrichment.
 Besides, Attivio delivers all the information you need by connecting directly to any source while enforcing standards for performance, governance & usability.
 Reference: